 - Customer Support: Shopify has helpful customer service available all day and night.
 You can contact them anytime you need help, whether you’re new to the platform or having technical problems.

 You don’t need 15 different tools to make everything work, one for the website, another for email marketing, something else for payments.
-It’s overwhelming.
+It feels like too much.

 And if you don’t want to build everything yourself, you can always hire a Shopify expert to help set up and customize your store, as they’ve got this whole network of verified professionals who know their stuff in these areas: